istd50043/istd50043.github.io/schedule.md

 # Schedule
 This is a tentative schedule.
-Lectures are run by Anh Dinh (AD) and Kenny Lu (KL).
-Tutorials are run by instructors of the corresponding weeks, and by Vishva Meegalla.
+Lectures are run by Kenny Lu (KL) and Anh Dinh (AD).

 <table class="table table-striped syllabus">
 <thead>